 Such a carve-out is not just legally incorrect but also burdensome on the good-faith efforts of employers, particularly small businesses, to comply with the requirements of the federal employment civil-rights laws.
-And because, as described elsewhere in this brief, the Anti-Harassment Guidance does not create new law or change existing law, enjoining the law would only leave employers like Amici's members confused about their legal obligations.
+And because, as described above, the Anti-Harassment Guidance does not create new law or change existing law, enjoining the law would only leave employers like Amici's members confused about their legal obligations.
 Plaintiffs' proffered interpretation of the civil-rights laws only serves to sow confusion and add compliance costs, imposing an unnecessary burden on employers, particularly small businesses that lack a range of employment-law experts at their command.

-Employers desire and deserve guidance, including this one, to help them ensure that they are complying with federal civil-rights mandates, and workers likewise deserve the benefits of clearly articulated guidance regarding these protections.
+Employers desire and deserve the helpful information contained in the Anti-Harassment Guidance to help ensure that they are complying with federal civil-rights mandates, and workers likewise deserve the benefits of clearly articulated guidance regarding these protections.
 Accepting Plaintiffs' arguments and enjoining the Anti-Harassment Guidance would undermine both of these worthy interests.